amd/ryzen-ai-documentation/docs/vai_quant/vai_q_onnx.rst

 ===================================================

-Besides integer data formats, the quantizer also supports quantizing float32 models to float16 and bfloat16 data formats, by setting the "activation_type" and "weight_type" to ```VitisQuantType.QFloat16``` or ```VitisQuantType.QBFloat16``` respectively.
+Besides integer data formats, the quantizer also supports quantizing float32 models to float16 and bfloat16 data formats by setting the "activation_type" and "weight_type" to ```VitisQuantType.QFloat16``` or ```VitisQuantType.QBFloat16``` respectively.

 .. code-block::